Not a Member?

 Piperacillin: Broad-spectrum penicillin (PCN); exerts bactericidal activity by inhibiting septum formation and cell-wall synthesis of susceptible bacteria.
 Tazobactam: β-lactamase enzyme inhibitor.

 Absorption: IV administration of multiple doses resulted in different parameters.
 Distribution: Plasma protein binding (30%); crosses the placenta.
 Piperacillin: Vd=0.243L/kg, found in breast milk.
 Elimination: Kidneys.
 Piperacillin: Urine (68% unchanged).
-Tazobactam: Urine (80% unchanged, 20% as single metabolite).
+Tazobactam: Urine (80% unchanged).
 Refer to PI for information on additional pharmacokinetic parameters.

 Assess for previous hypersensitivity reaction to PCN, cephalosporins, or other allergens.
 Assess for history of bleeding disorder, conditions with restricted salt intake, cystic fibrosis, renal impairment, hypokalemia, pregnancy/nursing status, and possible drug interactions.